KengChiChang/cse-284-prs-comparison/README.md

 - Options
     - `--make-phenos`: perform simulation
     - `--power` ($\alpha$) : specify how predictors are scaled
-        - Diffirent from the *power* that indicates the probability  we can detect an association at the desired significance level, given that there is actually an association.
+        - Diffirent from the *power* mentioned in the class that indicates the probability  we can detect an association at the desired significance level, given that there is actually an association.
     - `--her`: heritability describes how much variation in the phenotype is described by genetics.
     - `--num-phenos`: the number of phenotypes to generate.
     - `--num-causals`: the number of predictors contributing to each phenotype.